daisymae/angular-phonecat/README.md

-# AngularJS Phone Catalog Tutorial Application
+# Angular Phone Catalog Tutorial Application

 ## Overview

-This application takes the developer through the process of building a web-application using AngularJS.
-The application is loosely based on the **Google Phone Gallery**, which no longer exists.
-Here is a historical reference: [Google Phone Gallery on WayBack][google-phone-gallery]

-Each tagged commit is a separate lesson teaching a single aspect of the framework.

-The full tutorial can be found at https://docs.angularjs.org/tutorial.
+Picking up where the AngularJS tutorial left off and going through the steps to convert to Angular 2+

 ## Prerequisites